Adaptive-treed bandits: Tree-armed bandits

-Firstly, we require the bound to hold for a larger collection of boxes \(B;\) we will show this change allows us to correct a flaw in the argument of \citet{slivkins_multi-armed_2011}.
-Secondly, we require the boxes \(C_1, C_2\) to satisfy condition \eqref{eq:boxes-agree}.
-In the case \(p = 1,\) when we have a single tree over \(X,\) this condition is trivial.
-However, when \(p > 1,\) it allows our algorithm to detect the axes along which \(\mu\) varies, and so adaptively combine the trees \(\mathcal T_i.\)
+First, we require the bound to hold for a larger collection of boxes $B$; we will show this change allows us to fix a gap in the argument of Slivkins \cite{slivkins_multi-armed_2011}.
+Second, we require the boxes $C_1, C_2$ to satisfy condition \eqref{eq:boxes-agree}.
+In the case $p = 1$, when we have a single tree over $X$, this condition is trivial.
+However, when $p > 1$, it allows our algorithm to detect the axes along which $\mu$ varies, and so adaptively combine the trees $\mathcal T_i$.

 Conditions \eqref{it:wbr-grids} and \eqref{it:wbr-finer} are new to this work, and are also required to work with multiple trees efficiently.
-Again, when \(p = 1\) the conditions can be shown to be trivially satisfiable; when \(p > 1,\) they will be necessary to prove our new results.
+Again, when $p = 1$ the conditions can be shown to be trivially satisfiable; when $p > 1$, they will be necessary to prove our adaptive results.

-Condition \eqref{it:wbr-grids} requires that the near-maximal boxes \(B\) lie within a grid structure; that the boxes can be created by independent subdivisions of the axes \(X_i.\) This condition will be necessary to ensure that when our algorithm subdivides the axes, it does not create too many active boxes.
+Condition \eqref{it:wbr-grids} requires that the near-maximal boxes $B$ lie within a grid structure; that the boxes can be created by independent subdivisions of the axes $X_i$.
+This condition will be necessary to ensure that when our algorithm subdivides the axes, it does not create too many active boxes.

-Condition \eqref{it:wbr-finer} requires that the near-maximal boxes \(B \in \mathcal C_m\) become smaller as \(m\) increases; that they describe consistent regions of the arm space \(X\) as \(\delta_m \to 0.\) This condition will be necessary to ensure that as our algorithm progresses, the active boxes created at earlier time steps do not hinder us at later ones.
+Condition \eqref{it:wbr-finer} requires that the near-maximal boxes $B \in\mathcal C_m$ become smaller as $m$ increases; that they describe consistent regions of the arm space $X$ as $\delta_m \to 0$.
+This condition will be necessary to ensure that as our algorithm progresses, the active boxes created at earlier time steps do not hinder us at later ones.

-While the main motivation behind \autoref{def:wbr} is our application to continuum-armed bandits, our results can also be applied to other tree-armed bandit problems, including those with finite trees.
-We note that while our definitions do not require it, it will be easiest to satisfy \autoref{def:wbr} when all leaf nodes \(U_i\) in trees \(\mathcal T_i\) are singleton sets, a condition which should be satisfied by any reasonable choice of trees \(\mathcal T_i.\)
+While the main motivation behind Definition~\ref{def:wbr} is our application to continuum-armed bandits, our results can also be applied to other tree-armed bandit problems, including those with finite trees.
+We note that while our definitions do not require it, it will be easiest to satisfy Definition~\ref{def:wbr} when all leaf nodes $U_i$ in trees $\mathcal T_i$ are singleton sets, a condition which should be satisfied by any reasonable choice of trees $\mathcal T_i$.

-We have thus defined the conditions we will require on our reward functions \(\mu.\) In the following section, we will show that, given these conditions, \autoref{alg:atb} achieves good rates of regret.